 The objectives of this community conservation project are:

-3. To establish one canopy bridge in Penang in the year 2023 and to assess the canopy bridge usage by wildlife as a measure of success by using camera traps.
+- To establish three canopy bridges in Penang between the years 2024 and 2026 and to assess the canopy bridge usage by wildlife as a measure of success by using camera traps.

 We’re looking for passionate people like you who would like to contribute their time, knowledge, and skills to our long-term conservation project in order to further foster coexistence between humans and primates in Penang.

-This is a project funded by CIMB Islamic, with additional funding provided by the supporters and clients of Langur Project Penang Hub.
+This is a project funded by multiple funders, including Youth Environmental Living Labs, Yayasan Gamuda, CIMB Islamic, The Rufford Foundation, and Biji Alam Conservation Society, with additional funding provided by the supporters and clients of Langur Project Penang Hub.

 If you have any questions, please contact us at info@langurprojectpenang.com or assist@langurprojectpenang.com